 Fire Fighter Certificate and Fire Fighting Certification Programs

-There are numerous certificate programs available to current or prospective fire fighters, depending on their experience level and specialty area.
-The information below describes certificate programs available to entry-level municipal fire fighters.
-Read on to learn how these programs can help graduates meet state fire fighter certification requirements.
+Get details on certificate programs available to entry-level municipal fire fighters.
+Learn how these programs can help graduates meet state fire fighter certification requirements.

 Aspiring municipal fire fighters can complete two different levels of training through fire fighter I and fire fighter II certificate programs.
 These programs are usually offered at community colleges with fire training academies.